WalletScrutiny/WalletScrutinyCom/_android/io.freewallet.mobile.md

 * [Lite HD Wallet – Your Coin Base](/org.freewallet.lite.android/) is probably also custodial, with only 500 downloads so far.

-He sais that his wallet is non-custodial and open source and indeed we see those same claims on Google Play.
+He says that his wallet is non-custodial and open source and indeed we see those same claims on Google Play.

 On the website we read: